Small eigenvalues of hyperbolic surfaces with many cusps: Proof of Theorem

-The proof of Proposition \ref{prop:short-condition} will follow from comparing the trace formula with the function $f_{T}$ for different scales of $T$ independent of $g$ and $n$.
-First we consider the case for $T=1$. \begin{prop} Let $g,n$ satisfy $a(g+1)<n$ for some constant $a>0$.
-For $X\in\mathcal{M}_{g,n}$, we let $f_{1}$ and $h_{1}$ be defined as in equation (\ref{eq:fn-choice}).
-Then,
+Our proof will follow from comparing the trace formula with the function $f_{T}$ for different scales of $T$ independent of $g$ and $n$.
+First we consider the case for $T=1$. \begin{prop} Let $a>0$ be such that $g<an$.
+Let $X$ be a (possibly disconnected) hyperbolic surface with (total) genus $g$ and $n$ cusps.
+Let $f_{1}$ and $h_{1}$ be defined as in equation (\ref{eq:fn-choice}) and (\ref{eq:h_t}).
+Then, there exists $C(a)>0$ such that